miquido/futura/README.md

 	return someAsyncTask(with: $0) // needs to return Future
 }

-future.completed { ... } // when completed with value or error but not canceled
+future.complete { ... } // when completed with value or error but not canceled
 future.always { ... }  // when finished (completed or canceled)
 future.catch { ... } // when error but not propagates further
 future.recover { ... } // when error allowing to provide valid value